Integralist/Sinderella/README.md

 Sinderella.midnight(id) # reset the data ahead of schedule

-Sinderella.get('24e73d3a4f027ff81ed4f32c8a9b8713') # return the transformed data for the provided md5 hash.
+Sinderella.get(id) # return the transformed data for the provided md5 hash.
-# the hash is returned when using the `transform` method (see above)
 ```

 ## Contributing